cloudera/director-google-plugin/README.md

 * Note the location of your newly-downloaded .json file.

 ## Prerequisites
-* You've either followed the instructions above to download a JSON key for use in authenticating to your Google Cloud Platform project, or you are running Cloudera Director on a Google Compute Engine VM instance within the same Google Cloud Platform project.
+* You've either followed the instructions above to download a json key for use in authenticating to your Google Cloud Platform project, or you are running Cloudera Altus Director on a Google Compute Engine VM instance within the same Google Cloud Platform project.
 * Maven is installed.

 ## Configure the Tests